realrate/Causing/README.md

 The network's nodes are represented by the model variables and its edge weights are given by the direct effects.
 Identification could be given by zero restrictions on direct effects implied by the equation model provided.
 Otherwise, identification is automatically achieved via ridge regression / weight decay.
-We choose the smallest regularization parameter sufficient to achieve a well a conditioned positive-definite Hessian, being evaluated at the estimated direct effects.
+We choose the smallest regularization parameter sufficient to achieve a well conditioned positive-definite Hessian, being evaluated at the estimated direct effects.

-Estimation of the structural direct effects is done using PyTorch and automatic differentiation taylormade for fast backpropagation.
-We also make use of our closed form effect formulas in order to speed-up estimation as well as to compute the mediation effects.
 Unlike classical deep neural networks, we follow a sparse and 'small data' approach.
-As a positive side effect, the gradient and Hessian are available in analytic form.
+Estimation of structural direct effects is done using PyTorch and automatic differentiation taylormade for fast backpropagation.
+We  make use of our closed form effect formulas in order to compute mediation effects.
+The gradient and Hessian are also given in analytic form.

 > **Keywords:** total derivative, graphical effect, graph theory, do-Calculus, structural neural network, linear Simultaneous Equations Model (SEM), Structural Causal Model (SCM), insurance rating